 The tool AccessMod (version 5) is a free and open-source standalone software to model how physically accessible existing health services are to the target population, to estimate the part of the target population that would not receive care despite being physically accessible due to shortage of capacity in these services (human or equipment), to measure referral times and distances between health facilities, and to identify where to place new health facilities to increase population coverage through the scaling up analysis.
 AccessMod is officially a World Health Organization (WHO) tool.
 See AccessMod Publication section for links to relevant AccessMod publications.

-Swiss National Science Foundation (SNF) project "Tackling the second deadliest Neglected Tropical Disease: predicting and reducing the impact of Snakebite on human and animal health through interdisciplinary analyses of hotspots and access to care".
+Swiss National Science Foundation (SNF) project "Tackling the second deadliest Neglected Tropical Disease: predicting and reducing the impact of Snakebite on human and animal health through interdisciplinary analyses of hotspots and access to care (SNAKE-BYTE project)".
 Project duration: 2018-2022.
-The Snake-Byte project is a collaboration between the GeoHealth Unit at Institute of Environmental Sciences, the Department of Community Health & Medicine at UNIGE, and the One Health Unit at the Institute of Global Health of UNIGE.
+The Snake-Byte project is a collaboration between the GeoHealth group and the One Health Unit at the Institute of Global Health of UNIGE, the Institute for Environmental Sciences, and the Department of Community Health & Medicine of the Geneva University Hospitals.

 With an international team of experts in tropical medicine and public health, animal health, ecology and environmental sciences, herpetology, and spatial analysis, the project will answer the following questions: what is the direct impact of snakebite in human populations living in rural areas of Nepal and Cameroun?
 What are indirect impacts through an impact on livestock animals and livelihood?
 Where are the areas/populations at highest risk of snakebite?
 What is the current geographic accessibility to snakebite lifesaving treatments (i.e. antivenom, ventilator support) in these two countries, and how can we improve it?
 What are the habitat and distribution of venomous snakes?
 What could be the consequences of future environmental and population changes on the severity of the snakebite crisis in Cameroon and Nepal?